lightelligence-io/styles/src/components/Filter/Filter.md

 ## Description

-You can use the *Filter* component to show a button that opens a filter popup and displays additional attributes.
+You can use the *Filter* component to show a dropdown that opens a filter popup and displays additional attributes.
 This component occupies `olt-Filter*` class names.

-The card can be a `button` or an `a` element.

 ```basic.html